Adam Hill: There have to be consequences for Dana White

 But no matter how many times I was lectured about not showing enough dedication or not striving to do more than the minimum, it didn’t click.
 My work was good enough, and that was all I thought mattered.

 It will be tough not to see that image during future interactions.
-He was also correct, as troubling as it may be, that there’s not really an appropriate punishment at this point.
+He was also correct, as troubling as it might be, that there’s not an appropriate punishment.

-A suspension is really just a vacation.
+A suspension is just a vacation.
 A fine?
-How much money would it take to really have any impact?
-Community service is probably a good place to start, though White actually is a pretty charitable person who already does quite a bit behind the scenes.
+How much money would it take to have any impact?
+Community service is probably a good place to start, though White is a charitable person who already does quite a bit behind the scenes.

 So what?
 It’s tough to say.
 But it has to be something.
 ESPN as a partner and Endeavor as the owner of the UFC must find a way to dole out a meaningful penalty that will stand out in his mind for a multitude of reasons, not the least of which is future deterrence.